 I’m here because I want to learn more about mental health in general/support a friend.
 Where do I start?

 There are plenty of ways you can do so!
-For those keen on reading and discussing about mental health, you can explore this subject through Beyond A Maze’s recently launched book club.
+For those keen on reading and discussing mental health, you can explore this subject through Beyond A Maze’s recently launched book club.
 You can also sign up to be a mental health advocate/volunteer with Campus Psy, a ground-up social movement created to promote awareness and provide support to youths in tertiary institutions.

 Other ways to better understand mental health/any health challenges include digital health communities such as The Mighty.